 John Shook is Chairman and CEO of the Lean Enterprise Institute.
 He learned about lean management while working for Toyota for nearly 11 years in Japan and the U.S., helping it transfer production, engineering, and management systems from Japan to NUMMI and subsequently to other operations around the world.
 While at Toyota's headquarters, he became the company's first American kacho (manager) in Japan.
 In his latest book, Managing to Learn, he describes the A3 management process at the heart of lean management and leadership.
 Shook is an industrial anthropologist.

-James P. Womack is co-author of the best selling The Machine That Changed The World, which examined Toyota's lean design system.
-His Lean Enterprise Institute now works with a wide range of other corporations seeking to implement these ideas.
+James P. Womack is co-author of the best selling The Machine That Changed The World (with D. Jones and D. Roos), Free Press, 2007, which examined Toyota's lean design system; and Lean Thinking (with D. Jones), Free Press 2003.
+His Lean Enterprise Institute now works with a wide range of other corporations seeking to implement these ideas around the world.

 This course takes place on the MIT campus in Cambridge, Massachusetts.
 We can also offer this course for groups of employees at your location.
 Please complete the Custom Programs request form for further details.

 Links & Resources